canjs/canjs/component/scope.md

 ### Using attribute values

-If you want the value of the attribute instead of the attribute's value looked up in the parent scope, you can tell can.Compute to use the value of the attribute by adding properties with values of "@".
+If you want the literal string value of the attribute instead of the attribute's value looked up in the parent scope, you can set scope properties to have values of "@".
 For example:

     can.Component.extend({
       tag: "my-tag",